george-mcintyre/aida-pva/docs/3_3_Building_AIDA_PVA_Channel_Provider.md

 Note:  using NOOPT by default for DECC
     %LIBRAR-S-INSERTED, module SLC_SERVER inserted in DATA_DISK_SLC:[.AIDASLCDB]AIDASLCDB_DEVLIB.OLB;1
 ```
-4. Make sure your provided `AIDASLCDB_GENERAL.OPT` file contains the correct CMS Card, and references to all the Legacy AIDA Modules you require
+4. Copy to working directory and make sure your provided `AIDASLCDB_GENERAL.OPT` file contains the correct CMS Card, and references to all the Legacy AIDA Modules you require
 ```text
 !==============================================================================
 !       **CMS**=SLCSHR_CONTROL